 Each student must pass a written preliminary examination in two out of the three areas of topology, algebra, and analysis.
 The preliminary examinations in topology, algebra, and analysis will cover the material of Math 6200 and 6201, 6300 and 6301, and 6100 and 6101, respectively.
 The preliminary examination in the area will be prepared by a committee of three graduate faculty specializing in that area and will be administered by the Director of Graduate Studies.

-Topics Covered in the Preliminary Exams:
+Topics Covered in the Preliminary Exams and Sample Exams:

 The preliminary examination in two out of the three areas of topology, algebra, and analysis must be taken no later than the fall of the second year.
 The preliminary examinations in topology, algebra, and analysis will be offered just prior to the beginning classes each semester with at least three days between each area examination.
 The examinations will be of three hours duration and are written.
 No reference material may be used during the examination.